bicpi/bicpi.github.io/_posts/2013-06-01-moving-to-the-cloud-part-7-enabling-elastic-beanstalk.markdown

 {% endhighlight %}

-There's lot of [documentation](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/customize-containers.html) how you can customize to your specific needs.
+There's lot of [documentation](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/customize-containers.html) how you can customize to your specific needs and how to execute custom commands during the deployment process.

 ## Setup a deployment script

-Since all Amazon web services can be managed by powerful APIs, you can also do a deployment by wiring together some CLI commands in a Shell script by using the [AWS Command Line Tools](http://aws.amazon.com/cli) (which gives you the `aws` command):
+Since all Amazon web services can be managed by powerful APIs, you can also do a deployment by wiring together some CLI commands in a shell script and by using the [AWS Command Line Tools](http://aws.amazon.com/cli) (which give you the `aws` command):

 {% highlight bash %}
 # Application name on Elastic Beanstalk